rljacobson/FoxySheep/CONTRIBUTING.md

 Or fix some current known bugs:

 * Fix the string literal parsing rules so they parse Wolfram Language string literals.
 (Currently string literals are implemented incorrectly with lexer rules.)
-* There is a weird bug affecting parsing number literals that needs squashing.
-* Implicit multiplication is fragile and occassionally breaks when changes are made to the grammar.
-Test implicit multiplication, and if it doesn't work correctly, fix it.

 # Finding your way through the source grammar
 The lexer rules are implemented in `FoxySheepLexerRules.g4`, while the parser rules are in `FoxySheep.g4`.
 Most of the action in the FoxySheep grammar happens in the `expr` production rule.
 The grammar relies on ANTLR to implement correct operator precedence according to the order of the alternatives.